nathan-andosen/lit-element-seed/README.md

 ## Todo:

+* Improve build and dev
+** Look at adding cache option to rollup
+** Add banner
+* Make the index.html be watched for changes.
+Also the build.js would be good.
+* Lazy load components??
+** Look at rollups code splitting, dynamic imports
 * Intergrate unit & e2e tests
   * What frameworks to use??
 * Create a umd & umd.min file